CollinKa/gitlab-cms/_episodes/02-compiling.md

 ~~~
 {: .output}

+There are a couple of options to make things work:

-You will have to set the config as described above to make things work.
-Alternatively, you can also just create a `.gitconfig` in your repository and use it as described [here][custom-gitconfig].
+- set the config as described above,
+- alternatively, create a `.gitconfig` in your repository and use it as described [here][custom-gitconfig],

-> ## Relevance of settings
-> Since you will probably not want to push changes to GitHub for inclusion
-> from the CI, it doesn't really matter what you set.
-You can set some
-> arbitrary values, but mind that if you use a username that doesn't exist
-> on GitHub, you will see a warning (here `anonymous` was set):
->
-> ~~~
-> You don't seem to have a GitHub accout, or your GitHub username (anonymous) is not correct.
->  (anonymous) is not correct.
->  You can work locally, but you will not be able to push your changes to > tHub for inclusion
->  in the official CMSSW distribution.
->  You can correct your GitHub user name via:
->      git config --global user.github <your github username>
->  To create a personal repository:
->      visit to https://github.com/ and register a new account
->      visit to https://github.com/cms-sw/cmssw and click on the Fork button
->      select the option to fork the repository under your username (anononymous)
-> ~~~
-> {: .output}
-{: .callout}
+- run `git cms-init --upstream-only` before `git cms-addpkg` to disable setting up a user remote.

+For simplicity, and since we do not need to commit anything back to CMSSW from
+GitLab, we will use the latter approach.
-A complete `yaml` fragment that checks out a CMSSW package after having set up CMSSW and then compiles the code looks as follows:
+A complete `yaml` fragment that checks out a CMSSW package after having set up
+CMSSW and then compiles the code looks as follows:

 ~~~
 cmssw_addpkg: